 - Learner-Centered Design of Computing Education: Research on Computing for Everyone by Mark Guzdial

 Professional Development Reflection

-Discuss the following questions with other teachers in your professional development program.
+Review the video or the slide presentation and then discuss the following questions with other teachers in your professional development program.

 - Instead of telling a girl student that she should take your class because we need more women in computing, a tactic that invokes stereotype threat, how might you use the techniques described in the presentation to talk with her about a computing class?